smintio/Portals-Components-SDK/Examples/Frontend/README.md

 *Note*: this applies to *Smint.io Portals UI components*.
 Of course you can nest non-Smint.io Portals UI components (aka Vue.js components, see below) within your Smint.io Portals UI component as you like!

+*Note*: there is a concept called *sections*.
+A section consists of the *section start* UI component (typically written by you), and by the *section end* UI component (which is a generic component coming from us).
+Between the *section start* and the *section end* UI component, users can add any number of other UI components.
+During rendering, the *section start* UI component will get a reference to all the UI components within the section, and can then render the section accordingly.

 *Standalone*

 UI components must *NOT* be dependent on the presence of any other UI component on the page, or on functionality